egor-n/SyncGenerator/README.md

 A Java annotation processor that generates synchronized decorator classes based on [this blog post](http://www.yegor256.com/2017/01/17/synchronized-decorators.html).

+## Warning

+The project is not in any way production material and has been written solely for education purposes.

 ## Usage
 Applying the `@GenerateSync` to the following interface